Cuis-Smalltalk/Cuis-Website/_pages/download.md

 # Quick Start

 The easy way to get a glimpse of Cuis is to get with one of the Cuis-University bundles.
 Cuis-University is a special distribution of Cuis maintained by prof. Hernan Wilkinson, used at courses on Programming and Software Engineering in several universities.
-These bundles are easy to install for GNU/Linux, Mac OS X and Windows.
+These bundles include several packages already loaded, and are easy to install for GNU/Linux, Mac OS X and Windows.

-Please note that this is not the main Cuis distribution, and can't be updated as Cuis evolves.
-If you prefer to install by yourself your programming environment, jump to the next section and follow the instructions.
+Please note that this is not the main Cuis distribution.
+Therefore it can't be updated as Cuis evolves.
+If you plan to keep using Cuis, it is best to jump to the next section and follow the instructions.

 <a href="https://github.com/Cuis-University/Cuis-University/releases/latest"><img src="./assets/imgs/download.png"></a> <a href="https://github.com/Cuis-University/Cuis-University/releases/latest">Choose your bundle</a>

-# Full installation (for the brave)
+# Full installation

 If you want to enjoy the latest enhancements to Cuis, report bugs, or contribute back to the project, you will install the Cuis-Smalltalk code repositories and an appropriate VM for your system.